INVESTORS INFORMATION STOCK INFO

 The Company Secretary acts as the Secretary to the CSR Committee.

 The Company has a Risk Management Committee.
-The composition and terms of reference of Risk Management Committee is in compliance with the provisions of the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on May 31, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan, Lt Gen Syed Ata Hasnain (Retd), Mr. Ashok Ramaswamy, Mr. Amit Bapna and Mr. Ravindra Sudhalkar as Members.
+The composition and terms of reference of Risk Management Committee is in compliance with the provisions of the Listing Regulations and Non-Banking Financial Company – Housing Finance Company (Reserve Bank) Directions, 2021 (earlier the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016) and other applicable laws.
+The Committee was re-constituted during the year and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan, Mr. Sushilkumar Agrawal, Mr. Ashok Ramaswamy, Mr. Ashish Turakhia and Mr. Sudeep Ghoshal as Members.

 The Committee is authorised to discharge its responsibilities as follows:

-1. Oversee and approve the risk management, internal compliance and control policies and procedures of the Company;
+1. Overseeing and approving the risk management, internal compliance and control policies and procedures of the Company;

-3. Review and monitor the risk management plan and shall specifically cover cyber security;
+3. Review and monitor the risk management plan, cyber security and related risks;

-5. Establish policies for the monitoring and evaluation of risk management systems to assess the effectiveness of those systems in minimizing risks that may impact adversely on the business objectives of the Company;
+5. Establishing policies for the monitoring and evaluation of risk management systems to assess the effectiveness of those systems in minimizing risks that may impact adversely on the business objectives of the Company;

-7. Provide guidance to the Board on making the Company’s risk management policies.
+7. Providing guidance to the Board on making the Company’s risk management policies.

 Periodicity of the meeting is quarterly.